The coconut provides a nutritious source of

 temperature like other vegetable oils do.

-See Research to read some of the published studies regarding the above
+- See Research to read some of the published studies regarding the

-properties.
-It is now gaining long overdue recognition as a nutritious
+health giving properties.
+It is now gaining long overdue recognition as

 Coconut oil has been described as "the healthiest oil on earth."
 That's

 quite a remarkable statement.
 What makes coconut oil so good?
 What makes

 it different from all other oils, especially other saturated fats?